iredmail/docs/en_US/ee/0-ee.best.practice.md

 `/etc/postfix/master.cf`) from multiple files, so iRedMail EE uses alternative solution to split core and custom settings.

-- [Require EE v1.2.0] Write your new custom settings for `/etc/postfix/main.cf` in file `/opt/iredmail/custom/postfix/append_main.cf`.
+- Write your new custom settings for `/etc/postfix/main.cf` in file `/opt/iredmail/custom/postfix/append_main.cf`.
 EE will append all content in this file to the end of `/etc/postfix/main.cf` each time you perform upgrade, re-perform full deployment, or re-deploy Postfix.
-- [Require EE v1.2.0] Write your new custom settings for `/etc/postfix/master.cf` in file `/opt/iredmail/custom/postfix/append_master.cf`.
+- Write your new custom settings for `/etc/postfix/master.cf` in file `/opt/iredmail/custom/postfix/append_master.cf`.
 EE will append all content in this file to the end of `/etc/postfix/master.cf` each time you perform upgrade, re-perform full deployment, or re-deploy Postfix.